Why TikTok Automatically Clips Your Videos and How to Solve It

 Summary: In this article, I explain why TikTok automatically clips your videos and how to solve it.

-There are three video length options available at this time on TikTok: 15 seconds, 60 seconds and 3 minutes.
+Currently, TikTok offers three video length options: 15 seconds, 60 seconds, and 3 minutes.

 TikTok Shortens the Video to Make It Shareable